Indonesia is open to international tourism

 Fly half-price(or less!)

-Get curated deals to Indonesia from our flight experts:
+Get curated deals to Indonesia:

 Proof of onward travel – a simple hack